CCI-MOC/python-flocxclient/README.md

 # Examples:

     openstack market offer list
-will print to screen a list of all the offers in the flocx database
+will make a GET request and print to screen a list of all the offers in the flocx database

+    openstack market offer show
+will make a GET request fields for offer with id marketplace_offer_id

+    openstack market offer create
+will make a POST request and print to the screen the newly created offer

 # This repository is currently a work in progress